Urigo/angular-meteor/README.md

 var myModule = angular.module('myModule', ['angular-meteor']);
 ```

-You don't need to bootstrap the application manually, simply specifying the `ng-app` attribute on a container element will do (*Meteor currently doesn't allow attributes to be set on the &lt;body&gt;)*.
+You don't need to bootstrap the application manually, simply specifying the `ng-app` attribute on a container element will do.

 [More in step 0 in the tutorial](http://angularjs.meteor.com/tutorial/step_00)